ngkengwooi/desktop-config/README.md

 Configuration scripts to configure Debian workstations.

-## Usage
+## Dependencies

-You need `curl` to pull the scripts to the local computer.
+You will need `curl` to pull the scripts to the local computer.
 To install it, run in the terminal:

 ```
 sudo apt -y install curl
 ```
+## Usage

-Then, execute the following commands:
+Execute the following commands:

 - For Debian with the GNOME desktop environment:
   ```